-Butchers and meat cutters cut, trim, and package meat for retail sale.
+Butchers cut, trim, and package meat for retail sale.

-Although most butchers and meat cutters work in grocery stores and specialty meat shops, some work in animal slaughtering and processing plants.
+Although most butchers work in grocery stores and specialty meat shops, some work in animal slaughtering and processing plants.
 The work can be physically demanding and may include exposure to repetitive motions, dangerous equipment, and cold temperatures.

-Butchers and meat cutters learn their skills through long-term on-the-job training.
+Butchers learn their skills on the job.
 No formal education is required.

-Employment of butchers and meat cutters is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
-Because the work is physically demanding, most job openings will result from the need to replace workers who leave the occupation each year.
+Employment of butchers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Because the work is physically demanding, many job openings will result from the need to replace workers who leave the occupation each year.

-Compare the job duties, education, job growth, and pay of butchers and meat cutters with similar occupations.
+Compare the job duties, education, job growth, and pay of butchers with similar occupations.

-Learn more about butchers and meat cutters by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about butchers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.